-After you have added Binary Code Obfuscation to any Mobile App on Appdome, there are a few additional steps needed to complete your mobile integration project.
+After you obfuscate mobile apps using Appdome binary-code obfuscation, there are a few additional steps needed to complete your mobile integration project.

 Appdome is a full-featured mobile integration platform.
 Within Context™, Appdome customers can brand the app, including adding a favicon to denote the new service added to the app.